-This online certificate program provides academic and professional development opportunities to current or prospective institutional researchers or higher education assessment staff.
-The program is designed for full-time institutional researchers, administrators, graduate students, and/or faculty from all areas of higher education.
-Students will have the opportunity to enhance their knowledge and understanding of institutional research and assessment, explore institutional, state, and national databases, and apply their knowledge to practical situations.
-The goals of this program are:
+This online certificate program provides academic and professional development opportunities to current or prospective institutional researchers or higher education administrators who are interested in using data to inform decision-making.
+The program is designed for current institutional researchers, administrators, graduate students, and/or faculty from all areas of higher education.
+Courses are designed to enhance your knowledge and understanding of institutional research and assessment; explore institutional, state, and national databases; and apply new knowledge to practical situations.
+The goals of this program are to:

 Note: Lack of experience in institutional or educational research will not negate acceptance.
 Research interests and the potential for professional development are major considerations in the application evaluation process.

 If accepted, the program coordinator will direct you to the Florida State University non-degree seeking admissions application.
 There is a $30 application fee and you will be asked to send copies of your transcript to FSU Admissions.

 Florida Residency Form: If you are a Florida resident, you must complete the Florida Residency Affidavit even if you were previously designated a Florida Resident by the University.
 If you do not complete this form, you will be classified as a non-Florida resident for tuition purposes.

 Before the end of your second course in the program, you must also submit a Certificate Admissions Form to the College of Education.
 Program staff will remind you of this deadline.

 You must complete 15 credit hours to earn the IR certificate.
 All courses below are three credit hours and are offered online.